Oak Bluffs has a charmingly unique seaside Victorian heritage and flavor.

-Before there was even a town named Oak Bluffs – back in the 1830s – Methodist congregations across New England would organize summer retreats to the outlying woods north of Edgartown, where they would spend a week in revival meetings, hearing as many as four sermons a day.
-Many found this setting so delightful, they started coming early on their camping trips and staying late.
-That early tradition of the “camp-meeting” really gave Martha’s Vineyard its start as a summer resort community.
+Before there was even a town named Oak Bluffs — it was called “Cottage City” in the 1800s — Methodist congregations across New England would organize summer retreats to the woods north of Edgartown, where they would spend a week in revival meetings, hearing as many as four sermons a day.
+Many found the setting so delightful, they started coming early on their camping trips and staying late.
+That tradition of the “camp-meeting” really gave Martha’s Vineyard its start as a summer resort community.

-From its revivalist beginnings, Oak Bluffs has grown to become the Island’s liveliest center for after-hours entertainment, with a downtown district, called Circuit Avenue, bustling well into the wee hours on summer weekends.
+From its revivalist beginnings, Oak Bluffs has grown to become the Island’s liveliest center for after-hours entertainment, with the downtown district along Circuit Avenue bustling well into the wee hours on summer weekends.
 Oak Bluffs is also home to such landmarks as the Flying Horses, among the nation’s oldest operating carousels, and Union Chapel, a remarkable octagonal structure that dates to 1870.

-The Oak Bluffs harbor is known as the Island’s favorite center for power boaters, with its long concrete dock and electrical hookup services.
-Oak Bluffs is also home to the Island’s most impressive collection of public parks.
-The jewel of them all is Ocean Park, with a bandstand at the center from which concerts are given on alternating Sunday nights throughout the summer.
-Ocean Park is also the center for the August fireworks display which traditionally draws the biggest crowds of any single Island event, and which marks the conclusion of the high summer season.
+Oak Bluffs Harbor is known as the island’s favorite destination for power boaters, with its long lively pier and electrical hookup services.
+Oak Bluffs is also home to Martha’s Vineyard’s most impressive collection of public parks.
+The jewel of them all is Ocean Park, right around the corner from the Pequot Hotel, with a bandstand at the center where concerts are given on alternating Sunday nights throughout the summer.
+Ocean Park is also the center for the August fireworks display which traditionally draws the biggest crowds of any single island event and marks the conclusion of the high summer season.